 - S-Corporation: Incorporated with up to 100 shareholders, taxed as a partnership

 - C-Corporation: Owners/shareholders taxed separately from the corporation

 - Cooperative: A business owned/operated by its customers, run by a board

 An important consideration when choosing a structure is who will be taxed and what that liability implies.
 As a sole proprietor, you are the business.
 You get all of the profits and enjoy the lowest tax rate – but you are responsible for all debts and taxes.
 In a partnership, you split the liability.

-With an LLC, each owner files for their portion of the business on their personal tax return.
+Each owner files for their portion of the business on their personal tax return with an LLC.
 Some states have additional requirements, so it’s wise to understand how your state operates from the get-go.
 S-corps are taxed like sole proprietorships or partnerships.